manasvi111/workbox/project-Readme.md

 Fix bugs, implement new features, or refactor existing code.
 Check the open issues for opportunities to contribute.

 ## Issue Labels

 The Workbox project uses the following labels to help contributors identify suitable issues:

 - 'good first issue': These issues are generally straightforward and a great starting point for new contributors.
 - 'help wanted': The Workbox team is actively seeking contributions for these issues.

+## Contribution Review Process
+The Workbox team will review all contributions and provide feedback.
+Accepted contributions will be merged into the project.
+Please be patient during the review process, as the team may have a backlog of submissions to process.

+##